The Citizens’ Representative

 Bradley Moss

-Bradley Moss was appointed as the Citizens' Representative for Newfoundland and Labrador on a unanimous resolution of the House of Assembly, and was sworn in for a term of six years on May 1, 2019.
+Bradley Moss was appointed as the Citizens' Representative for Newfoundland and Labrador on a unanimous resolution of the House of Assembly, and was sworn in on May 1, 2019.
+He was reappointed for a second term in June of 2025.

-Mr. Moss entered the public service in 2002 as the first staff Investigator hired by the Office of the Citizens' Representative.
-He progressively assumed responsibility within the Office, becoming Senior Investigator in 2006 and then serving for over a decade as Deputy Citizens' Representative.
-He is active in the pan-Canadian Ombudsman community, including the Forum of Canadian Ombudsman where he has served as a conference chair and presenter, and as an instructor at Osgoode Hall’s "Ombuds Essentials" course at York University.
-Over the course of his career he has served as an external Ombudsman evaluator, and has represented the province on a number of ad hoc working groups set up by the Canadian Council of Parliamentary Ombudsman, and the Federal, Provincial and Territorial Protected Disclosure Officers.
+Mr. Moss entered the public service in 2002 as the first staff Investigator hired by the Office of the Citizens' Representative (OCR).
+He progressively assumed responsibility within the OCR, becoming Senior Investigator in 2006 and then serving for over a decade as Deputy Citizens' Representative.
+He is active in the pan-Canadian Ombudsman community, including the Forum of Canadian Ombudsman where he has served as a conference chair and presenter, and as an instructor at Osgoode Hall's "Ombuds Essentials" and "Advanced Issues in Ombuds Practice" courses at York University.
+He is a member of the Canadian Council of Parliamentary Ombudsman and has served as an external Ombudsman evaluator.